-A homemade energy bar to keep you going all day, whether you need a breakfast you can eat on your commute, or an afternoon snack to tide you over until dinner.
+These homemade pistachio date energy bars help keep you going all day, whether you need a breakfast to go, or an afternoon snack.

 Whether you’re running around on the go all day or just need a pick me up in the afternoon, having an energy bar on hand can be a real sanity saver.
 Compact and portable, they’re perfect for refueling when life gets hectic and overfull (which it always does), and keep me going til the next meal.

 While store-bought bars are great in a pinch, it’s really quite easy to make your own, and you can create fun flavors you’re not likely to see in the store.

 Why you'll love these: